Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 Then, somehow, I am outside.
 I am a man wearing a scarlet shirt with a tear in it.
 I see through this tear with my other eyes: it is a peephole to a scar.
 I watch the man’s eyes dart around the gum-stained sidewalk as if looking for something, but they are at the wrong focal length.
 It is more like he’s searching for something that is at the core of the earth.
 A home, maybe.

-Inside the cafe, Astra plants the briefcase on the table with a thud.
+Inside the cafe, Astra plants a thick briefcase on the table with a thud.

 Outside, I drop my crutches and join the homeless man in his search, even though I understand, deep down, that there is nothing there.
 There is nothing anywhere for me, neither on the ground nor at the core of the earth.
 My Yankees hat tumbles off my head.
 I tumble with it.
 And then I understand what it means to go mad.
 “Oh god, I’m so sorry,” I say from the sidewalk.
 “I didn’t know,” I say, but the homeless man is nowhere to be seen.